Shields Green: Lack of information about Green

 Information about Green is fragmentary and inconsistent.
 As with Nat Turner, there is a single source that everyone has used, Frederick Douglass, yet the reliability of that source has been questioned by Louis DeCaro, author of the only book on Green.

 Of the seven men who were tried, convicted, and executed after the raid—five white and two Black—less information is available about Green than about any of the others.
 He was a good shot, according to two separate eyewitnesses; he used his rifle and revolver "rapidly and diligently", according to another.
 But he was the most illiterate of the raiders—"very illiterate" as the Richmond Dispatch put it—although one newspaper reports him reading the Bible.
 He neither wrote nor received letters during his two months in the Jefferson County jail.
 (He could easily have gotten someone to write letters for him.)
 No one visited him, or even tried to; there was no one to bury his body.
 The press and the legal system were far more concerned about the white prisoners than about the Blacks.
 The other Black prisoner, John Copeland, was a fountain of information, in comparison, and his skin was much lighter, which at the time gave him more credibility than Green.
 Although we have good evidence that Green had at least one son, in South Carolina, he kept this a secret and so far as we know had no contact with him.
 Of the five Black members of John Brown's raiders, Green was the only one of whom, in 2009, no descendants could be located.

 "A man of few words", according to Douglass; there was no particular attempt to extract information from him by either the press or the legal system.
 They were far more interested in the white prisoners; Cook, in his published confession, seldom refers to "negroes", and never by name.
-Of the five Black members of Brown's party, Green is the only one of whom there is no daguerrotype image, although we have sketches by four different artists, including one of him alone, published for the first time in 2020.
+Of the five Black members of Brown's party, Green is the only one of whom there is no daguerreotype image, although we have sketches by four different artists, including one of him alone, published for the first time in 2020.
 Copeland supplied all the information the press or legal system felt was needed from the Blacks of the party.
 "Copeland is an intelligent negro", wrote one who visited all the prisoners in jail in November.
 He does not say that about Green, who he visits next, implying that Green is less intelligent.
 He continues: